-Announced as part of a Summer Statement to help revive the flagging economy, the Eat Out to Help Out scheme immediately captured the public’s attention, but not necessarily for the right reasons.
+Announced as part of a Summer Statement to help revive the flagging economy, the Eat Out to Help Out scheme was a hit with restaurants and diners alike.

-There’s no minimum spend required to get the discount and there’s no limit on the number of times you can use it each day.
+There was no minimum spend required to get the discount and no limit on the number of times you could use it each day.

-In theory, you could combine Eat Out to Help Out with other discounts a restaurant offers – nothing in the scheme’s rules forbids this.
+In theory, you could have combined Eat Out to Help Out with other discounts a restaurant offers – nothing in the scheme’s rules said you couldn’t do this.
 However, we spoke to some establishments that said they wouldn’t allow it to be used on top of their normal promotions.

 - Find out more: what the summer statement means for your money